jcyuan/webgpu-consts/README.md

 # WebGPUConsts

-A TypeScript `const enum` collection represnts those constant values in WebGPU to help code writing
+A TypeScript `const enum` collection represnts those constant values in WebGPU to help code writing.

 **How to use**

 Just copy it into your project and done.

 ## Examples
----

-### usage of `FeatureName`
+usage of `FeatureName`

     const requiredFeatures = [];
     if (adapter.features.has(FeatureName.TextureCompressionBC))